 2) Connected to this thought is that the Psalms, as a collection, are a unique genre in scripture: “If we care about genre—and we should—then we have to grapple with the question: if God gave us a book of praise songs, who are we to add to them? [ed.
 Michael] Bushell points to exclusive Psalmody as the logical consequence of sola scriptura.
 Why?
 First because of the importance of the genre of Book of Psalms within the scope of the canonized Bible.”
 Thus this songbook in scripture is the songbook in scripture.

-For example, Solomon wrote a total of 1005 songs (1 Kings 4:32) yet only one has his name associated with it (Psalm 127).
+For example, Solomon wrote a total of 1005 songs (1 Kings 4:32), yet only two has his name associated with it (Psalm 72&127 – or perhaps none if we read the inscriptions as “for Solomon”).
 This demonstrates the peculiarity of the canonical psalms i.e. those chosen have good (divine) reason to be in the Psalter whereas others are left out in God’s wisdom.

 4) This, of course, underscores the notion that God knows best what content His praise is to consist of.
 The Psalms are not, after all, a mere collection of Israel’s ‘top ten favourites’ but the only perfect book of praise.
 “God knows what balance we need in our theology and instruction, and has provided that balance in the Psalter.
 The Psalms contain a much greater variety of theological material than all the merely human compositions.
 God gave to the entire Church throughout much of its history what it needs to sing.
 We must remember that God doesn’t need us to worship him as we want to.
 He wants us to worship him as we need to.
 We want to worship him with our own offerings.
 We need to worship him with the compositions that he has given us.”